Mewing: Learn Proper Tongue Posture

 Maintain Body Posture

-Your head shouldn’t crane forward ("nerd neck").
+Your head shouldn't crane forward ("nerd neck").
 Ensure ears are stacked over shoulders and chin is slightly tucked.
+Good body posture reinforces correct tongue posture.

-Signs You Are Doing It Right
+Signs You Are Mewing Correctly

 • Tongue feels "suctioned" upwards against the palate

-• Jaw feels lightly supported
+• Jaw feels lightly supported without clenching

-• Neck muscles relax
+• Neck muscles relax naturally

 • You can breathe comfortably through your nose